 First time buyers

-Buying your first home is an exciting time, but before you can move into your dream place, you’ll need to borrow money to buy the property.
+Buying your first home is an exciting time, but before you can move into your dream place, you’ll more than likely need to borrow money to buy the property.
 This is done through a mortgage provider.

 These mortgage providers must assess your affordability before they lend to you.
 They’ll ask for evidence of income and expenditure details and will conduct a credit search on anyone named on the mortgage application.
 They’ll use this to decide if they’ll lend to you, and how much if so.